 Brown rice *may* work, but you will need to increase the cook time as indicated on the package.
 Par-boiled/pre-cooked rice won’t work in this recipe.

-This rice recipe is creamy and indulgent…and it goes well with Italian flavors!
+Pesto green rice is creamy and indulgent…and it goes well with Italian flavors!
 Here are some suggestions: